Thomas Blom Hansen,

 Assistant Professor of South & Southeast Asian Studies, UC Berkeley; Sudipta Sen,

-Presenter Bios Thomas Blom Hansen is the Reliance-Dhirubhai Ambani Professor in South Asian Studies and Professor in Anthropology.
+Thomas Blom Hansen is the Reliance-Dhirubhai Ambani Professor in South Asian Studies and Professor in Anthropology in Stanford University.
 He is the author of The Saffron Wave: Democracy and Hindu Nationalism in Modern India (Princeton 1999); Wages of Violence: Naming and Identity in Postcolonial Bombay (Princeton 2001), and Melancholia of Freedom: Anxiety, Race and Everyday Life in a South African Township (Princeton 2012).
 In addition to these ethnographic engagements, Professor Hansen has pursued a number of theoretical interests in the anthropology of the state, sovereignty, violence and urban life.
 This has resulted in a range of co-edited volumes, and special issues of journals such as Critique of Anthropology and African Studies.
 He is currently working on a collection of theoretical and ethnographic essays provisionally entitled Public Passions and Modern Convictions.

 Vidyut Aklujkar is a research associate at the Centre for India and South Asia Research at the University of British Columbia, where she has also taught in the Departments of Philosophy and Asian Studies.
 She studied in the University of Poona, Tufts University, and the University of British Columbia.
 Her research interests range from poetry and fiction to critical studies in classical Sanskrit literature, Marathi, and contemporary South Asian literature.
 She has published in both North America and India as a poet, journalist and fiction writer.